nicholasmholmes/HackKU_2023/README.md

         return value
 ```

 It ended up being much simpler than we had initially thought, as our "players" only needed a function allowing them to play a card, which the valid parameters for are described in our actual game class.
+Along with simple `__str__` and `__repr__` methods.